mongodb/mongodb-atlas-kubernetes/docs/dev/olm.md

 ## Operator sdk support for OLM and OLM bundles

+> For a comprehensive reference on the bundle pipeline, directory layout, versioning, and Makefile targets, see [bundle.md](bundle.md).

 One of the features that operator-sdk provides is support for [OLM](https://olm.operatorframework.io/docs/getting-started/) and bundles that it uses.

 OLM is an "Operator Lifecycle Manager" developed by RedHat.
 It's shipped together with Openshift but can be installed